-Now, don’t let the word “upgrade” push you off.
-You have to work within the limitations of your budget and your available physical space, but realize that there may be many things you can do, sometimes even really small things, that can make a world of difference to your home office and ultimately your productivity on the job.
-A small investment of time and money to improve your workspace now, can pay for itself many times over later on.
+Now, don’t let the word “upgrade” stop you.
+It’s fine to work within the limitations of your budget and your physical space–you can still make a world of difference to your home office and ultimately your productivity on the job.
+A small investment of time and money to improve your work space now will reimburse you with heavy interest in the years to come.

 Redoing your office doesn’t have to cost a lot of money.
 With these tips you can feel like you’re working in a brand new space without putting a big dent in your bank account.